asyncanup/apper/README.md

   Whether to transparently minify and inline all JavaScript and CSS resources, including RequireJS modules.
 Cached on first use, and served as is thereon.

-  You can include `require-config.js` in RequireJS `baseUrl` directory to have this bundling respecting options other than those for async loading.
+  You can include `require-config.js` in RequireJS `baseUrl` directory to specify custom RequireJS options for bundling.
 Usually not required.

 ### Sample `apper.json`